saschacollinet/neuefische-cheatsheets/how-to-setup-a-new-project.md

 21. Initialize it without anything else

-22. Choose _…or push an existing repository from the command line_
+22. On the next page choose _…or push an existing repository from the command line_

 23. Go back to the terminal and use the following commands: